jerryz123/onnx-halide/README.md

 ### Type and Shape Inference
 The type of the output tensor is almost always the type of the input tensor, except for very specific operators, like Cast, ArgMax/Min, Shape, and BinOps.

-Shape inference is typically tricker, due to the availability of multi-dimensional broadcasting for certain classes of operators.
+Shape inference is typically trickier, due to the availability of multi-dimensional broadcasting for certain classes of operators.
 For instance, a tensor of shape [1, 3, 5] can be added to a tensor of shape [2, 3, 1] to output a tensor of shape [2, 3, 5].
 The output shape must for these operators be carefully determined from the input shapes.

 In any case, the output shape and type are set in `HalideObj.set_shape(shape)` and `HalideObj.set_type(type)`.
 For both methods, two guarantees are provided.
  - A `HalideObj` can only have its type and shape set once during code generation.